adrn/gala/docs/potential/spherical-spline.rst

 Notes
 ~~~~~

-- This potential uses a single class front-end that supports three input "value types":
+- This potential uses a single class front-end that supports three input "value types"

-  - density: The potential energy, mass enclosed,
+  - density: The potential energy, mass enclosed, and gradients are computed by
-    and gradients are computed by integrating the density.
+    integrating the density.
   - mass (i.e. enclosed mass): The potential energy is computed by
     numerical integration and the density is obtained directly with derivatives of the
     splines.